gvnsavinash/cis6930fa24-assignment0/README.md

 - `fetch_fbi_wanted_list_by_page(page)`:

   - Fetches data from the FBI API for a specified page.
+  - Raises exceptions in case of errors and exits the program.

 - `load_json_from_file(file_location)`:

   - Loads data from a specified JSON file on your local machine.
+  - Exits the program if there's an error while reading the file.

 - `get_item_title(item)`: